Crimes Against Persons Unit

 Sex and Youth Crimes Unit

-These detectives investigate incidents including sexual assaults, juvenile offenses, child abuse, neglect, missing persons and gang activity.
+These detectives investigate incidents including sexual assaults, juvenile offenses, child abuse, neglect, missing persons and child pornography.
 Their daily duties include reviewing and preparing cases for court.
 They also spend time at the Prosecutor's Office requesting arrest warrants and attending court proceedings.
-Each Detective is a member of the Juvenile Officer’s Association of Michigan and Ontario, and attends a monthly information sharing meeting with officers and detectives from other agencies.

 Financial Crimes Unit